National tree of India: The Indian Banyan Tree

 FoundAll over the Indian subcontinent

-• India’s national tree name is the Banyan tree – also known as the Indian banyan tree because it is native to India.
+• The National Indian tree’s name is the Banyan – also known as the Indian banyan because it is native to the country.
 It is found all over the Indian subcontinent, thus representing the whole country.

 • Its deep-rooted foundation and widespread branches signify profound Indian history and its vastness.
 The tree gives shelter to numerous species of animals.
 It signifies India’s cultural diversity.